atovpeko/docs/getting-started/test-drive-timescale-features.md

 ## Reduce the risk of downtime and data loss with high availability

 By default, all $SERVICE_LONGs have rapid recovery enabled.
-However, if your
-$SERVICE_LONG has ery low tolerance for downtime, $CLOUD_LONG offers High Availability (HA) replicas.
+However, if your app has very low tolerance for downtime, $CLOUD_LONG offers High Availability (HA) replicas.
 HA replicas are exact, up-to-date copies of your database hosted in multiple AWS availability zones (AZ) within the same region as your primary node.
-They automatically take over operations if the original primary data node becomes unavailable.
+HA replicas automatically take over operations if the original primary data node becomes unavailable.
 The primary node streams its write-ahead log (WAL) to the replicas to minimize the chances of data loss during failover.

+High availability is available in the [scale and enterprise][pricing-plans] pricing plans for $CLOUD_LONG.
+Sign up for a [30 day free trial][sign-up] and try for free.

 <HASetup />

 For more information, see [High availability][high-availability].

+What next?
+See the [use case tutorials][tutorials], interact with the data in your $SERVICE_LONG using [your favorite programming language][connect-with-code], integrate your $SERVICE_LONG with a range of [third-party tools][integrations], plain old [Use Timescale][use-timescale], or dive into [the API][use-the-api].

+[tutorials]: /tutorials/:currentVersion:/
+[connect-with-code]: /quick-start/:currentVersion:/
+[integrations]: /use-timescale/:currentVersion:/integrations/
+[use-the-api]: /api/:currentVersion:/
+[use-timescale]: /use-timescale/:currentVersion:/

 [create-a-service]: /getting-started/:currentVersion:/services/
 [deploy-self-hosted]: /self-hosted/:currentVersion:/install/
 [connect-to-your-service]: /getting-started/:currentVersion:/run-queries-from-console/
 [portal-ops-mode]: https://console.cloud.timescale.com/dashboard/services
 [portal-data-mode]: https://console.cloud.timescale.com/dashboard/services?popsql
-[about-hypertables]: /use-timescale/:currentVersion:/hypertables/about-hypertables/
+[migrate-with-downtime]: /migrate/:currentVersion:/pg-dump-and-restore/
+[migrate-live]: /migrate/:currentVersion:/live-migration/
+[data-ingest]: /use-timescale/:currentVersion:/ingest-data/
+[hypertables-section]: /use-timescale/:currentVersion:/hypertables/
+[test-drive-enable-compression]: /getting-started/:currentVersion:/test-drive-timescale-features/#reduce-storage-charges-on-older-data-using-compression
+[test-drive-tiered-storage]: /getting-started/:currentVersion:/test-drive-timescale-features/#reduce-storage-charges-on-older-data-using-compression
 [data-tiering]: /use-timescale/:currentVersion:/data-tiering/
 [compression]: /use-timescale/:currentVersion:/compression/
 [hierarchical-caggs]: /use-timescale/:currentVersion:/continuous-aggregates/hierarchical-continuous-aggregates/